 Cost of Attendance

-- Direct costs such as tuition, required fees, health insurance, and on-campus housing.
-The fees for music education students differ from the fees for students in other programs, as music education students generally spend less time on campus and make less use of campus facilities.
+- Direct costs, such as tuition, required fees, health insurance, and on-campus housing.
 Health insurance can be waived if a student is already covered by a qualified health insurance plan.

 - Estimated costs include off-campus housing, books and supplies, travel expenses, and miscellaneous living expenses.

 It is not possible for us to assess and document each individual student’s financial needs for these costs, so average costs are used, which are the same for everyone.

 For full-time music education students living off campus, the cost of attendance* is as follows:

 |Summer 2018||Fall and Spring 2018/2019|